Vehicle license plates of the United States

 In the United States, vehicle registration plates, known as license plates, are issued by a department of motor vehicles, an agency of the state or territorial government, or in the case of the District of Columbia, the district government.
 Some Native American tribes also issue plates.
 The U.S. federal government issues plates only for its own vehicle fleet and for vehicles owned by foreign diplomats.
-Until the 1980s, diplomatic plates were issued by the state in which the consulate or embassy was located.
+Prior to 1984, diplomatic plates were issued by jurisdiction, meaning that the District of Columbia was responsible for all foreign embassies in the United States, and the state of New York for all foreign missions accredited to the United Nations.

 The appearances of plates are frequently chosen to contain symbols, colors, or slogans associated with the issuing jurisdiction.
 The term license plate is frequently used in statutes, although in some areas tag is informally used.
 The official three letter DSIT (coinciding with its ISO code) international code attributed to the United States is USA.

 As of 2014, the federal government and forty states use prison labor to produce their license plates.